Bagmati Province: Etymology

 Bagmati is named after the Bagmati River which runs through the Kathmandu valley.
 The river is considered the source of the Newar civilization and urbanization.
 The river has been mentioned as Vaggumuda (वग्गुमुदा) in Vinaya Pitaka and Nandabagga.
 It has also been mentioned as Bahumati (बाहुमति) in Battha Suttanta of Majjhima Nikaya.
 An inscription dated 477 A.D. describes the river as Bagvati Parpradeshe (वाग्वति पारप्रदेशे) and subsequently in the Gopalraj Vanshavali.

 A provincial assembly meeting on 12 January 2020 endorsed the proposal to name the province as Bagmati by a majority vote.
 Hetauda was declared as the permanent state capital on 12 January 2020.

 Geography

-Bagmati Province has an area of 20,300 km^{2} which is about 13.79% of the total area of Nepal.
-The elevation of the province ranges from 141 m at Golaghat in Chitwan District to 7,422m at Ganesh Himal.
+Bagmati Province has an area of 20300 km2 which is about 13.79% of the total area of Nepal.
+The elevation of the province ranges from 141 m at Golaghat in Chitwan District to 7422 m at Ganesh Himal.
 The province has an altitude low enough to support deciduous, coniferous, and alpine forests and woodlands.
 27.29% land is covered by forest.
 The temperature varies with altitude.
 There are 10 sub-basins and 33 major rivers flowing through the province.
 The longest river is the Sunkoshi measuring 160.19 km.